How to Inspire Senior Citizens to Be Active

 Art Therapy For Senior Citizens

 I called some after-school programs and was told that most of the after-school programs were generated through the city parks and recreation department.
 So my next call sent me to the community service section of the parks only to find they didn’t need me either.
 However, instead of just dismissing me they kept referring me to other sections within the parks community service.
-The next thing I knew I was talking to a woman who was director of a program providing a lunch program for the senior citizens.
-At first I was put off because I couldn’t see myself serving lunch, but she explained that the elderly come in the morning and play cards or sit and chat for a few hours before lunch and having an activity like painting might be helpful.
+The next thing I knew I was talking to a woman who was the director of a program providing a lunch program for the senior citizens.
+At first, I was put off because I couldn’t see myself serving lunch, but she explained that the elderly come in the morning and play cards or sit and chat for a few hours before lunch and having an activity like painting might be helpful.
 As I listened to her talk about her program, I thought senior’s skill level isn’t that different from children and my same program could work for both with some modification.
 So I pitched her my idea.
 She listened patiently, asked a few specific questions, and said she would call back if any of the seniors she worked with were interested.
 By this time I had gotten so used to rejection that I was sure we wouldn’t hear from her again.
 To my surprise, she actually did ask the seniors and many of them were interested.

 “You only live once, but if you do it right, once is enough.”— Mae West

-During these 14 years teaching watercolor painting, I encountered sweet kind elderly people with severe arthritis.
+During these 14 years of teaching watercolor painting, I encountered sweet kind elderly people with severe arthritis.
 One woman had her fingers all twisted up like pretzels but she still wanted to paint.
 Her main challenge was holding the brush.
 She got to where she would wear fingerless gloves to warm her hands and to stick the brush in between the fingers to hold it.
 It worked well.
 Where there is a will there is a way.

 Many of the less severely afflicted arthritis suffers claimed that painting was so enjoyable that they didn’t even notice the arthritis pain and after a few months the exercise of the hands had done them a world of good.
 Their hands were more limber and they endured less pain when using them.
 That’s a good thing.